Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: The present system

 \subsection{Orbital architecture}

-\cite{Jacobson_2014} provides the best precise estimation to date of the Uranian satellites.
+\cite{Jacobson_2014} provides the best precise estimation to date of the Uranian satellites' properties.
 The masses, $m$, and the radius, $R$, of the planet and the satellites are given in Table~\ref{tab:orbital_physical_properties_satellites}.
-The position and velocity vectors of the satellite's orbits, expressed on the Earth's equatorial frame are given in Table~\ref{tab:Jacobson_positions_velocities}.
+We also list the mean orbital elements of the major Uranian satellites, obtained by fitting precessing ellipses to the integrated orbits over 1900–2100.

-Departing from the position vector, $\vR=(X,Y,Z)$, and the velocity vector, $\dot{\vR}=(\dot{X},\dot{Y},\dot{Z})$, we compute the corresponding osculating elliptical elements, that is, the semi-major axis, $a$, the eccentricity, $e$, the inclination, $\inc$, the mean longitude, $\lambda$, the longitude of the pericentre, $\varpi$, and the longitude of the ascending node, $\Omega$, given in the Earth equatorial frame \citep[e.g.][]{Murray_Dermott_1999}.
+The instantaneous position and velocity vectors of the satellites' orbits, expressed on the Earth's equatorial frame are given in Table~\ref{tab:Jacobson_positions_velocities}, also taken from \citet{Jacobson_2014}.
+Departing from the position vector, $\vR=(X,Y,Z)$, and the velocity vector, $\dot{\vR}=(\dot{X},\dot{Y},\dot{Z})$, we compute the corresponding osculating elliptical elements, that is, the semi-major axis, $a$, the eccentricity, $e$, the inclination, $\inc$, the mean longitude, $\lambda$, the longitude of the pericentre, $\varpi$, and the longitude of the ascending node, $\Omega$, given in the Earth equatorial frame.
 However, it is more convenient to express the orbital elements in the Uranian equatorial reference frame.
-We start from the Uranus' pole orientation declination and right ascension angles at August, $1^{\rm st}$, 1985, respectively
+We start from the Uranus' pole orientation declination and right ascension angles at August $1^{\rm st}$, 1985, respectively

 obtained from the Appendix B of \cite{Jacobson_2014}.
 Then, by solving \citep[e.g.][]{Smart_1965}